 F-Stop Dyota Features and Details

-Despite the rugged materials used, the lack of any kind of waist/hip belt means you don’t want to be doing any vigorous activities with this bag.
+Despite the rugged materials used, the lack of a waist/hip belt means you don’t want to be doing any vigorous activities with this bag.
 A short hike on the weekend with a lightweight camera setup is all you should contemplate.
 But at least you could do this in torrential rain and know your gear is dry inside.

-The sternum strap buckle is aluminum, as are the attachment points to the shoulder straps.
-Unfortunately, they may look smart, but these sliding attachments were the first issue that I had with the bag.
+The sternum strap buckle is aluminium, as are the attachment points to the shoulder straps.
+Unfortunately, they may look smart, but these sliding attachments were the first issue with the bag.
 They were so tightly attached to the shoulder strap that I could barely move them.
-When I tried to slide them up and down to adjust the position, it would cause the nylon to bunch up in the “jaws” of the attachment and just make it stick even harder.
+When I tried to slide them up and down to adjust the position, it would cause the nylon to bunch up in the “jaws” of the attachment and make it stick even harder.
 It took me well over half an hour, a lot of patience and some dish soap to move them!

 This is a shame because adjusting the bag to your fit is one of the first things you do after purchasing it.
 I would be disappointed to pay this much money for a bag and then experience this.
-Perhaps in this instance, f-stop should have forgone the shiny aluminum and stuck to simple plastic attachments that have a little flex.
+In this instance, F-Stop should have forgone the shiny aluminium and stuck to simple plastic attachments with a bit of flex.
 For me, the attachment never got any looser either, so I had to pick one spot for the sternum strap for the rest of its life.
 There’s no way I’m going to move that thing again!

-If you want to carry a tripod a pair of Gatekeeper straps are provided and can be used with the Hypalon loops on the bottom of the bag.
+If you want to carry a tripod, a pair of Gatekeeper straps are provided and can be used with the Hypalon loops on the bottom of the bag.
 Carrying a tripod sideways like this is awkward.
-They swing around, never feel very secure and it really limits the length of tripod you can carry.
-It also means that when you put the bag down on the ground, you just smush your precious carbon tripod into the dirt and cover it in scratches.
+They swing around, never feel very secure, and it limits the length of tripod you can have.
+When you put the bag down on the ground, it also means that you smush your precious carbon tripod into the dirt and cover it with scratches.
 Not good!

-To be honest, this sort of tripod carrying method is pretty useless.
+This sort of tripod carrying method is pretty useless.
 It’s the kind of thing bag manufacturers put on bags when they don’t have a proper place for a tripod but know they need to have “tripod carry” somewhere in the feature list.
-I have never ever come across a photographer actually carrying a tripod on the bottom of a backpack like this.
-If you want to carry a big tripod with you everywhere you go, this isn’t the bag for you.
-Could the bag have had an access zipper on just one side, and a tripod carrying system on the other side?
+I have never come across a photographer carrying a tripod on the bottom of a backpack like this.
+If you want to take a big tripod with you everywhere you go, this isn’t the bag for you.
+Could the bag have had an access zipper on just one side and a tripod carrying system on the other side?

 The rear of the bag has a zippered sleeve for a 15″ laptop.
-There are also two skinny little pockets which could be used for a passport and a couple of business cards.
+There are also two skinny little pockets that could be used for a passport and a couple of business cards.

 Internal Camera Protection

 When you go to slide the padded cell back into the bag, you’ll see a set of magnets that guides it into the right place and gives you a faint click when it’s located correctly.
-This is a cool feature, and a clever solution to stop it from moving around.
+This is an excellent feature and a clever solution to stop it from moving around.

-Inside both side zippers you’ll find a pair of mesh so-called memory card holders, but please don’t actually use these.
-Stop me if you’ve heard this one before… This specific feature is a pet peeve of mine, and I have no idea why so many bag manufacturers continue to put these on their bags.
+Inside both side zippers, you’ll find a pair of mesh so-called memory card holders, but please don’t use these.
+Stop me if you’ve heard this one before… This specific feature is a pet peeve, and I have no idea why so many bag manufacturers continue to put these on their bags.

 My Sony TOUGH 128GB SD cards cost $450 each.
 The photos on those cards usually cost me hundreds of dollars in time and resources to create, and clients might be paying me thousands of dollars.
 Am I really going to put these precious and expensive cards in an unsecured mesh pocket on the inside of a flap?
 Heck no!
 Not on your life!
 That is the fastest way to lose them.
-On a bag with so many fancy zippers and materials, why not make this a properly secured zippered pocket?
+Why not make this a properly secured zippered pocket on a bag with so many fancy zippers and materials?

-Gear access through the large side zippers is generally very good, with one exception.
+Gear access through the oversized side zippers is generally excellent, with one exception.
 The size zipper doesn’t go all the way to the bottom of the bag, which makes sense.
 But it also means you have to think carefully about the configuration of the camera cell.
 Anything you put right at the bottom is hard to extract because the zipper tapers to a point above the bottom.
 When I first set up the bag, I had to tweak the layout a few times until I got this right.
-Basically, you need to put malleable, soft items at the bottom, not tightly packed lenses.
+You need to put malleable, soft items at the bottom, not tightly packed lenses.

-One of f-stop’s medium-sized accessory pouches is included with this bag.
-It’s a great little zippered pouch for storing batteries and battery chargers.
+One of the F-Stop medium-sized accessory pouches is included with this bag.
+It’s a tremendous little zippered pouch for storing batteries and battery chargers.

 Is it worth the money?
-This is always a personal question to answer, but what I can tell you is that it feels every bit a $300 backpack, and I didn’t question the value of it for a second once I saw how it was constructed.
+This is always a personal question to answer, but I can tell you that it feels every bit like a $300 backpack, and I didn’t question its value for a second once I saw how it was constructed.
 However, the Dalston backpack is very similar and costs half as much.
-For many people just starting out with photography, that will probably be a better choice.
+For those just starting with photography, that will probably be a better choice.

-If you’re a big fan of the f-stop brand, though, and you’re looking for a cool urban pack to compliment your collection of Mountain Series packs, I think you’ll really enjoy the Dyota.
-At $300 it’s far from cheap, but if you’re already a fan their products it’s likely you have paid $349 for an Ajna bundle, $399 for a Tilopa bundle or more for the larger Sukha or Shinn packs.
+If you’re a big fan of the F-Stop brand, though, and you’re looking for a cool urban pack to compliment your collection of Mountain Series packs, I think you’ll enjoy the Dyota.
+At $300, it’s far from cheap, but if you’re already a fan of their products, you have likely paid $349 for an Ajna bundle, $399 for a Tilopa bundle or more for the larger Sukha or Shinn packs.
 In that case, $300 might not scare you off.

-While it isn’t a bag without flaws, I do think it’s a great study in how higher-end materials, techniques and hardware can be used for carrying a camera.
-Gear junkies and f-stop fans will definitely appreciate these things, and I hope that at least some of these features make their way onto future packs in the Mountain Series.
+While it isn’t a bag without flaws, I think it’s an excellent study of how higher-end materials, techniques, and hardware can be used to carry a camera.
+Gear junkies and F-Stop fans will appreciate these things, and I hope that at least some of these features make their way onto future packs in the Mountain Series.